FlooNoC: A Multi-Tbps Wide NoC for Heterogeneous AXI4 Traffic: NoC Architecture

 A reorder table keeps track of outstanding transactions for every ID and accepts new transactions using end-to-end flow control, meaning new \gls{AXI} requests are only injected into the \gls{NOC} if there is enough space in the \gls{ROB} to store the response.

 To mitigate large stalls that result from limited \gls{ROB} storage, we implement two optimizations 1) For a given ID, the first response of a stream of multiple transactions never needs to be reordered and can be directly forwarded to the \gls{AXI} interface; 2) Assuming deterministic routing in the network, the responses of requests to the same destination will arrive in the same order as the requests were issued.
 Hence there is no need to reorder them.
 In order to know if a response arrives in order, a unique identifier is sent with each request and returned by the responses.
 Based on this identifier, the reorder table can determine if the response should be buffered or directly forwarded to the \gls{AXI} interface.
 The unique identifier is the index into the \gls{ROB}, which was allocated when the request was granted.
 The \gls{ROB} allocation is dynamic and supports bursts of arbitrary lengths.
-Furthermore, responses from different \gls{AXI} IDs can still be handled out of order.
+The reorder table, which is used for the \gls{ROB} management, consists of a FIFO for each \gls{AXI} ID that can hold a configurable number of indexes into the \gls{ROB} (the depth corresponds to the number of outstanding transactions for each ID).
+Once a new outgoing \gls{AXI} request arrives, the next available \gls{ROB} space is checked, which can hold the size of the corresponding response.
+The index of the allocated \gls{ROB} space is pushed into the corresponding FIFO, and the space is reserved until the response has arrived.
+Each \gls{AXI} ID is managed separately.
+Hence responses from different \gls{AXI} can still be handled out of order.

+To route the response of an incoming request back to the initiator, the source ID of the request is stored in the \textit{meta FIFO}, together with the information required for ordering the response.
+The order of all incoming non-atomic responses is preserved by serializing them with an identical \gls{AXI} ID.
+Atomic requests, on the other hand, require unique IDs and are stored in separate \textit{meta buffers} not depicted in \Cref{fig:network-interface}.

 The \gls{AXI}-\gls{NI} also supports outstanding transactions, atomic accesses, and bursts.
 During a burst, each data beat is seamlessly sent as a flit in a single cycle, given no backpressure from the \gls{NOC} occurs.
 The \gls{NI} also supports multiple static routing algorithms like XY-Routing or table-based routing using the destination's ID.
 The destination and the source ID are encoded in the header to route back responses to the initiator.